Fast Regression of the Tritium Breeding Ratio in Fusion Reactors: Introduction

-where T represents tritium and \isotope[7]{Li}, \isotope[6]{Li} are the more and less common isotopes of lithium, respectively.
-The TBR is defined as the ratio between tritium generation in the breeding blanket and consumption in the reactor, whose description in Paramak is facilitated by 2~classes of parameters (exhaustively listed in~\Tref{tbl:params}).
+The TBR is defined as the ratio of tritium produced per source neutron, whose description in Paramak is facilitated by two classes of parameters (exhaustively listed in~\Tref{tbl:params}).
 While the geometry of a given reactor is described by continuous parameters, material selections are specified by discrete categorical parameters.
 For all parameters, we have attempted to cover the full theoretical range of values even where those values are practically infeasible with current technology (e.g. packing fractions close to 1).
-Simulating broadly around typical values of parameters is necessary to construct the most accurate model of the typical range, and also aids in demonstrating the robustness of constructed models.
+Simulating broadly around typical values of parameters also improves the accuracy of the model nearer to typical values, and further aids in demonstrating the robustness of constructed models.

-In our work, we set out to produce a fast TBR function which takes these same input parameters and approximates the MC model used in Paramak with the greatest achievable regression performance, while also minimising the required quantity of expensive samples.
+In our work, we set out to produce a fast TBR surrogate model, which takes the same input parameters as the MC model used in Paramak and approximates its output with the greatest achievable regression performance, while also minimising the required quantity of expensive-model samples needed for training.
+This represents a significant step forwards in computational fusion-reactor design, as any speed-up achieved in TBR evaluation directly informs a speed-up in numerical optimization of reactor parameters, although such optimization is beyond the scope of the present work.